MariaSchoinaki/Imdb-classification-ML/README.md

 The datased used is the [IMDb movie review sentiment classification dataset](https://keras.io/api/datasets/imdb/).
 It consists of 25,000 movies reviews from IMDb, labeled by sentiment (positive/negative).

-The machine lerning algorithms we chose to implement are:
+The machine learning algorithms we chose to implement are:
 - Random Forest
 - Logistic Regression
 - Bernoulli Naive Bayes